 Next, take a damp paper towel and wipe away any grit from sanding.

 Be very sparing with applying.
-It does not take much.
+It is a great way to keep paint from bonding and it does not take much.

 I wanted a lightly distressed look, so I only did a few places here and there.